AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

     * must be signed by a valid CA (Certification Authority);
     * must include all SANs (Subject Alternative Names) as mentioned in the CSR file.
 * If there are one or more intermediate certificates, you must provide the root certificate and all intermediate certificates to Adobe.
-* You can set any certificate validity period, but Adobe recommends to choose it long enough (two years for example).
+* You can set any certificate validity period, but Adobe recommends choosing it long enough (two years for example).

 >[!NOTE]
 >